MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ## Disable Automatic Check for Update

-By default, SDK automatically checks for new releases at the app startup and after re-enabling the Distribute module.
+By default, the SDK automatically checks for new releases at the app startup and after re-enabling the Distribute module.
 If you want to check for new releases manually, you can disable automatic check for update.
 To do this, call the following method before the SDK start: